Last Updated on July 4, 2023 by Matt

 The motors of the Dualtron Victor have a combined peak power of 4000 W. Such enormous power is reached with the cutting-edge dual-motor all-wheel ride technology implemented in the scooter.

 Additionally, it offers a speedy acceleration and needs just under 7 seconds to reach the 31 mph / 50 kmh mark.
-Even with such insane speed, the scooter is pretty stable when ridden on high power and especially when you start it up quickly.
+Even with such insane speed, the scooter is pretty stable.

-The battery comes with a 50 mi / 80 km range on a single charge.
+The scooter has an official range of 50 mi / 80 km on a single charge.
 I actually only did some partial range tests, where I got 24 mi / 39 km from half a battery, which is pretty much in line with the official range.

 The Dualtron Victor has pretty solid climbing abilities, coming with an official climb angle of 23 degrees.
 The steepest hill I tested the scooter on was around 20 degrees in my estimate, and the scooter climbed it fairly easily.